JimmyTournemaine/dev-tutorial/README.md

 ### Dependencies

 * Use `yarn` instead of `npm` to manage NodeJS dependencies.
-* When a dependecy is added, you shall rebuild at least the docker image.
+* When a dependency is added, you shall rebuild at least the docker image.

 To force image rebuild, you can use the following command :